whiteh4cker-tr/Seasons/README.md

 -   Increases the spawn rate of jungle animals (Parrots, Ocelots, and Pandas) by 30%.
 -   Removes flowers that were spawned during the Spring season when a chunk loads.

-## Spring
+## Autumn

--   Increases the spawn rate of baby animals
+-   Increases the spawn rate of Mushrooms, Frogs, and Foxes by 30%.
--   Specifically targets: Sheep, Cows, Pigs, Rabbits, and Chickens.

--   Adds a variety of flowers to newly generated chunks
--   Removes any existing snow (layers and blocks), ice, and frosted ice blocks when a chunk loads

--   Spawns baby animals every 5 minutes
+-   Gives mobs a 20% chance to spawn with a Carved Pumpkin on their head.

+-   Removes any Sweet Berry Bushes that might have spawned in previous seasons.

 ## Winter